apioo/psx-model/README.md

 * Atom
 * Rss
 * Swagger
+* OpenAPI

-These classes can be used in combination with psx/data to consume or produce data.
+These classes can be used standalone or in combination with the `psx/data` and `psx/schema` package to consume or produce the format.